Freeda-F/packer-ami-template/README.md

 ### Results
 An AMI has been created using packer.
-Now, you can use the AMI to launch an EC2 instance which will have the web application pre configured and ready to use.
+Now, you can use the AMI to launch an EC2 instance which will have the HTML web application pre configured and ready to use.